-"Dialogue creates shared meaning," he continued.
+"Dialogue creates shared meaning," Larry continued.
 "As everyone tells their stories, they build a collective sense of something different, creating a shared experience and discerning shared meaning together.
 Dialogue is about listening for wisdom."

-He suggested starting with questions: "What is your experience with open and affirming?
+He suggested starting with some questions: "What is your experience with open and affirming?
 What are your feelings about open and affirming?
 What led to those feelings?
 Who are we justified in excluding?
 How do we let people know they are welcome?"

-He asked people to structure "a container for conversation," such as small groups in which people feel they can risk.
-Then, the group gains the capacity to hold more information and to trust.
+Then he encourages people to structure "a container for conversation," such as small groups in which people will feel they can risk.
+Then, he said, the group gains the capacity to hold more information and to trust.

 "I'm bored if everyone has the same opinion," Larry said.
 "We need to be more honest.
-It seems overwhelming, but people open up if groups are nonjudgmental.
+It seems overwhelming, but people open up if groups are non-judgmental.

-"That means people are serious about listening with grace and interested in learning from someone with a different opinion without seeking to convert
+"That means that people are serious about listening with grace and are interested in learning more from someone with a different opinion without seeking to convert